| Jack Blick

 Cliff Gardner was CJOB's latest morning funnyman.
 Also on-air: Gregg Anderson and Jim Gibson.
 Don Fawcett returned to radio, joining the staff of CJOB.
 He started in radio in Kenora, then went to CKRC.
 He left that station for the banking business last year.
 At 'OB he would do some announcing and promotional work.
 George Davies was program director.
 Chuck Skelding was on air at CJOB.
 Ethel Lowe was an organist.
 Some other staff names: Norm Williams, Cliff Gardner, George McCloy, John Mestrey, Bob McRory, Al Tasker and Jim Gibson.
 Erv Steen joined CJOB from CJRL Kenora.
 He took over the "Night Owl" program on December 1.
-James Henderson, manager of the Winnipeg Symphonic Corchestra was hosting a 50 minute program on Sunday nights.
+James Henderson, manager of the Winnipeg Symphonic Orchestra was hosting a 50 minute program on Sunday nights.

 Housewives were now able to hear their telephone communications with announcer George McCloy (Ladies' Choice program) on the air, thanks to a two-way phone system installed by CJOB.

-Dudley Patterson was called "Winnipeg's news man".
+Dudley Paterson was called "Winnipeg's news man".
 George McCloy hosted the "Western Hour" program.
 Cliff Gardiner was morning man.
 Jim Gibson provided music during supper time hours.
 Chuck Skelding was an on the spot reporter.
 Dave Robertson hosted a program for teenagers.
 Vic Turland hosted a British variety hour.